Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-For many people, self-care measures are enough to relieve shoulder impingement symptoms.
-But if self-care and other treatments haven’t worked, surgery may be an option.
+For many people, nonsurgical treatments are enough to relieve shoulder impingement symptoms.
+But if these and other treatments haven’t worked, surgery may be an option.
 Surgery can help free up the joint space, allowing pain-free motion.
-Talk to your doctor to see if surgery is right for you.
+Talk with your healthcare provider to see if surgery is right for you.

 The type of surgery you have depends on your shoulder problem.
 Surgery can remove the bursa if it is swollen.
 If the coracoacromial ligament is tight, it may be released.
-If the acromion is hooked or has bone spurs, a portion of it may be removed.
-Before surgery, you’ll be given medication to keep you free from pain.
-There are different types of surgery:
+If the acromion is hooked or has bone spurs, a part of it may be removed.
+Before surgery, you’ll be given medicine to keep you free from pain.
+There are 2 different types of surgery, arthroscopy and open surgery:

-During arthroscopy, small incisions are made in the shoulder.
-Next, a small, lighted instrument (arthroscope) is inserted.
+Arthroscopy.
+Small cuts (incisions) are made in the shoulder.
+Next, a small, lighted tool (arthroscope) is inserted.
 A tiny camera is attached on one end of the arthroscope.
-The camera sends images to a video monitor, allowing the surgeon to see inside the shoulder.
+The camera sends images to a video screen.
+This lets the surgeon see inside the shoulder.

-Your doctor will discuss the possible risks and complications of the procedure with you.
+Your healthcare provider will discuss the possible risks and complications of the procedure with you.
 These may include:

 Damage to nerves or blood vessels